baseonballs/mpower-sitedocs/site-docs/mathematics/critical-thinking/cognition/pillars-of-cognition.md

 ## **7. Metacognition**

-**Metacognition** is the awareness and understanding of one’s own cognitive processes.
+**Metacognition[^3]** is the awareness and understanding of one’s own cognitive processes.
 It involves thinking about thinking and regulating one’s cognitive strategies.

 - **Self-Monitoring**: This involves assessing and reflecting on one’s own thought processes and understanding.
 For example, recognizing when you don’t understand a concept and seeking help.